-The most dominant force in the lives of almost all Americans is the media - the Internet, TV, radio, blackberries, ipods.
+The most dominant force in the lives of almost all Americans is the media—the internet, TV, radio, smartphones, tablets.
 The list goes on and on.
 Although incredibly intoxicating, the media all too often distracts us from that which is most important, and in many instances, actually fights against our good and noble goals in life.

 Tomeo gives a sobering analysis of each of the nine dominant forms of media, and she reveals how they are rapidly dismantling families and destroying lives.

 - The nine dominant forms of media, and how each can negatively impact our lives